-I find it rather surprising that Jane Iredale products are not reviewed more often.
+I find it somewhat surprising that Jane Iredale products are not reviewed more often.
 The only blogger I know of who reviews Jane Iredale is Witoxicity, though there are probably others out there that I have missed.

 My first Jane Iredale purchase was in 2000, after I read that the line was developed to be gentle to troubled skin, especially for people who'd undergone surgeries and skin treatments, like chemical peels.
-If it could soothe and conceal that post-treatment boiled-lobster skin, I had high hopes that it would take care of my nagging pink cheeks and chin from mild rosacea, which I wanted to conceal while still looking natural.
+If this makeup could soothe and conceal that post-treatment boiled-lobster skin, I had high hopes that it would take care of my nagging pink cheeks and chin from mild rosacea, which I wanted to conceal while still looking natural.

 This isn't cheap makeup.
-A PurePressed foundation compact rivals the cost of Chanel and Guerlain, at $52, though refills are only $40 and last many months, even with daily use.
-The price points are not outrageous because the of the quality, and the packaging is also nice, though it has come a long way in the 12 years since I started using it, back when it came in a navy plastic case.
-After the navy compacts came gold-plated cases where the gold rubbed off, and the pans were glued inside.
+A PurePressed foundation compact rivals the cost of Chanel and Guerlain, at $52, though refills are only $40 and last 3-4 months with daily use.
+The price points are not outrageous because the of the quality, and the packaging is also nice, though it has come a long way from my original purchase, where the compact was navy plastic.
+Next came gold-plated cases where the gold rubbed off, and the pans were glued inside.
 The current version is nicest of all, with a brushed-gold compact that has some heft.
 As I mentioned above, it is also refillable.It is also very heavy.

 Even though I use those blunt tips against my skin, it never stings or irrirates, and there has been absolutely no shedding.
-I love the almost-unvarnished handle, which allows for easy gripping (unlike some brushes that are slippery).
+I love the maple handle, which allows for easy gripping (unlike some brushes that are slippery).

 Jane Iredale foundation comes in a decent range of colors for all skin tones.
 Colors are grouped by Neutral, Cool, and Warm.
 I have found that I can wear colors from all three categories: Ivory from the neutral, Light Beige from the cool, and Warm Silk from the warm.